TediusTimmy/Backwards/README.md

 `"continue" [ <identifier> ]`
 #### Function Definition
 `"function" [ <identifier> ] "(" [ <identifier> { ";" <identifier> } ] ")" "is" <statements> "end"`
 This is actually an expression, not a statement.
 It resolves to the function pointer of the defined function.
 As such, a function name is optional (but assists in debugging).
 Function declaration is static, all variables are captured by reference (no closures), and a function cannot access the variables of an enclosing function.
 All arguments to function calls are pass-by-value, semantically.
+New addition : the function name must now be unique with respect to: all functions that are being defined, global variables, and scoped variables.
+Functions can use their name to recursively call themselves.
+Previous way:
+`set fib to function (x) is if x > 1 then return fib(x - 1) * x else return 1 end end`
+New way:
+`set x to function fib (y) is if y > 1 then return fib(y - 1) * y else return 1 end end`

 ## Comments
 `"(*" Comment "*)"`